Optimizing RAG Rerankers with LLM Feedback via Reinforcement Learning: Related Work

 \subsection{Reinforcement Learning for RAG}

 Reinforcement Learning (RL) has been widely adopted to align RAG components with end-task performance.
 Prior work has applied RL to optimize query rewriting~\cite{wang2023promptagent}, incorporate reasoning traces via ReAct~\cite{yao2023react}, or facilitate multi-step browsing~\cite{nakano2021webgpt}.
 A growing trend involves aligning retrieval with generation via preference optimization.
 Methods like DynamicRAG~\cite{sun2025dynamicragleveragingoutputslarge}, KnowPO~\cite{Zhang_Xu_Xiao_Zhu_Jiang_Chu_Zhao_Wang_2025}, and DPA-RAG~\cite{dong2025understand} apply preference optimization (e.g., DPO) to fine-tune models, while others explore multi-agent reinforcement learning architectures~\cite{chen2025improving}.
-In contrast to these DPO-based approaches or complex multi-agent frameworks, \methodname employs a sequential decision-making formulation to explicitly capture the combinatorial utility of document sets.
+While recent progress has been driven by DPO-based alignments and multi-agent frameworks, \methodname explores an alternative paradigm by employing a sequential decision-making formulation to explicitly capture the combinatorial utility of document sets.